-However, you need to reapply it every three to five weeks for optimal protection.
-The company notes that the shelf life is up to two years, and there are multiple bottle sizes available.
+However, it would be best if you reapplied it every three to five weeks for optimal protection.
+The company notes that the shelf life is up to two years, and multiple bottle sizes are available.

 Whether you’re filling holes or temporarily covering a damaged window, this polyethylene cover can protect your plants without interfering with sunlight.

-It offers UV resistance for four years, and it’s weather and tear-resistant.
+It offers UV resistance for four years and is weather- and tear-resistant.
 This covering comes in 25-foot long rolls of 8-foot wide material.

 Arc Direct offers up a heavy-duty tarp that you can cut to size.
-It provides 100% UV protection, and it’s waterproof, rot-proof, and tear-resistant.
+It provides 100% UV protection and is waterproof, rot-proof, and tear-resistant.

-This tarp could offer another layer of protection for your greenhouse in extreme weather, and it is possible to cut out holes to accommodate windows.
+This tarp could offer another layer of protection for your greenhouse in extreme weather, and cutting out holes to accommodate windows is possible.